-A Housewife pillowcase is an edge to edge pillowcase which fits to the contours of your pillow.
+A Housewife pillowcase is an edge to edge pillowcase which fits the contours of your pillow.
 An Oxford pillowcase has an additional border over the seamed edge which can make the pillowcase look deceptively large.
-What you choose is simply down to preference; however when layering pillows, use a plain coordinating Housewife underneath.
+What you choose is simply down to preference; however, when layering pillows, use a plain coordinating Housewife underneath.

 What Fabric Should You Choose?